 Run Thunderbird again.
 The downloaded contents of your Gmail account will appear under Local Folders in Thunderbird.

-Use Thunderbird as an Offline Archive
+Step 3: Use Thunderbird as an Offline Archive

 This is an excellent backup solution that provides peace of mind.
-You can store an offline backup of your Gmail account in MBOX format on an external hard drive or USB somewhere along with all your other important backup files.
+You can store an offline backup of your Gmail account in MBOX format on an external hard drive or USB somewhere, along with all your other important backup files.
 Of course, you’ll want to regularly download a new MBOX backup file if you’re still using Gmail, just to keep your backups up to date.

-Whether you lose access to your Gmail account, Google shuts down Gmail, or the entire Internet collapses, you’ll always have a way to access your email archive.
+Whether you lose access to your Gmail account, Google shuts down Gmail, or the entire internet collapses, you’ll always have a way to access your email archive.